tempname11/WorkingTitle4/notes/medium_term.md

 - should also normalize paths on input

 ### minor issues
+- many allocators are hard to track, both conceptually, and in imgui.
 - rand() is not thread-safe, need to use something different.

 - memory usage seems to increase over time,